clevertree/taloon/content/site/user/login-success.md

 ## Logging in

-You are now logged in.
+You are being logged in...

 <form>
 <fieldset>